All Episodes

 And as such, they become less inclined to vote Democrats.

-So you need an influx of low-income, low information people to replace people that are growing out of the middle class.
+So you need an influx of low-income, low-information people to replace people that are growing out of the middle class.

-Because we've got an administration which is doing its level best with policy to make sure there is no growth out of the middle class.
+Now, it's an all new ballgame now because we've got an administration which is doing its level best with policy to make sure there is no growth out of the middle class.

 And I don't say that lightly either.